Updated October 27, 2023

-- Gymnasium which can be done at the office or social clubhouse.
+- You can do gymnasium exercises at the office or social clubhouse.

 - Yoga classes by the Patanjali group.

-- Training for courses can be accessed for free from YouTube.
+- You can access training for courses for free on YouTube.

 - You can utilize these facilities to save money.

-Investing money in mutual funds or equity markets or in the real markets is a wise decision of earning money from savings.
+Investing money in mutual funds, equity markets, or the real markets is a wise decision to earn money from savings.
 People tend to avoid investing in these schemes due to a lack of knowledge.
-However, there are several links available that will help you in learning about equity markets and mutual funds (such as moneycontrol, jagoinvestor).
+However, several links will help you learn about equity markets and mutual funds (such as money control Jago investor).
 You can even subscribe to channels on YouTube that give training on share markets.

 There is a misconception among people that it is better to have a fixed deposit (FD) account rather than invest in the market.
 According to financial advisors, it is better to invest in the market rather than going for FDs with your bank since FD gives you a 7% to 9% interest rate per annum.
-However, they have kept in the dark that FD interest is taxable and hence the interest you earn is negligible as compared to inflation at the end of the day.
+However, they have kept in the dark that FD interest is taxable; hence, the interest you earn is negligible compared to inflation at the end of the day.

-It is better to diversify your investments rather than invest all into one scheme since markets are risky at times.
-Diversifying your investments means investing money into a variety of different areas such as the equity market, mutual funds, or share markets.
+Diversifying your investments is better than investing all in one scheme since markets are sometimes risky.
+Diversifying your investments means investing money in various areas, such as the equity market, mutual funds, or share markets.
 To explain with an example, my dad invested in UTI mutual fund MasterGain 92 (which is UTI equity now) with 100 units worth INR.1000 rupees.
-Every year dividend was paid based on market value.
-After a few years, the units were redeemed completely, and the amount after redemption was INR.79000.
+Every year, the dividend was paid based on market value.
+After a few years, I completely redeemed the units, and the amount after redemption was INR 79,000.

 If you throw a party at a restaurant, then it will cost you thousands of bucks.
-If this is done at your home or in the backyard, then you can save a huge amount!
-You can even ask for the farmhouse of your friend to organize a party.
-The only expense you need to pay is for the food that you order.
-If you order food in bulk, then you can ask for additional discounts, which are generally given by most restaurants.
-Try to order food from a restaurant that you are already familiar with so that you can get loyalty discounts.
+A lot can be saved if you do this at your home or in the backyard!
+You can even ask for your friend’s farmhouse to organize a party.
+The only expense you need to pay is the food you order.
+If you order food in bulk, you can ask for additional discounts, which most restaurants generally give.
+Order food from a restaurant you are already familiar with to get loyalty discounts.

 The use of mobile phones is essential in day-to-day life.
 You may constantly require data packs, unlimited calls, night calling packs, and other schemes.
-In using such a scheme, you forget to tap your actual mobile phone usage.
-If you are a post-paid user, then you need to surely keep track of usage.
-If you don’t keep track of usage, then you may end up with bills out of budget.
-I’ve been a post-paid user until last year I received the monthly bill of INR.2300.
-Thereafter I decided to switch to prepaid, which was a really wise decision for saving money.
-When you are a prepaid user, you can top up as per need and are completely aware of mobile usage.
-After opting to prepaid, my monthly bill was reduced to INR.750, which was a significant change.
+In such a scheme, you forget to tap your mobile phone usage.
+If you are a post-paid user, you must keep track of usage.
+If you don’t track usage, you may incur bills out of budget.
+I was a post-paid user until last year I received a monthly bill of INR.2300.
+Thereafter, I decided to switch to prepaid, which was a wise decision to save money.
+As a prepaid user, you can top up as needed and are completely aware of mobile usage.
+Choosing the prepaid option resulted in a significant change, reducing my monthly bill to INR 750.

-Let’s make some quick calculations about money saved after switching to prepaid mobile.
+Let’s quickly calculate the money saved after switching to a prepaid mobile.